riatelab/geoimport/README.md

 This library is a high-level wrapper around [gdal3.js](https://github.com/bugra9/gdal3.js) to provide a simple interface for converting geospatial data to and from GeoJSON format.

+It is notably used in the [Magrit](https://github.com/riatelab/magrit) Web-application to handle the import/export of various file formats.

 ## Installation

 ## Overview